Structuring Freedom to Operate Opinions: Reducing Risk of Patent Infringement

 Combating Troubling FTO Results, Overcoming Potential Roadblocks, Addressing Impact of Post-Grant Process on FTO Opinions

-This CLE webinar will provide guidance to patent counsel preparing and providing freedom to operate (FTO) opinions for companies developing new products.
+This CLE webinar will guide patent counsel preparing freedom to operate (FTO) opinions for companies developing new products.
 The panel will outline best practices for drafting FTO opinions to reduce infringement risks.

 - Drafting FTO opinions